intelie/gitbook-platform/featured-plugins/timescaledb.md

 ### Segmentation

 When we compress data, we might choose a column on which the data will be segmented.
-We can think of segment by column as the way data is grouped when compressed in TimescaleDB.
+We can think of segmentation column as **the way data is grouped when compressed** in TimescaleDB.

 In other words, each row in a compressed table must contain data about a single item.
 The column that a table is segmented by contains only a single entry, while all other columns can have multiple arrayed entries.
-For example, if a hypertable is segmented by decide ID, this is how the data will be arranged after compressed:
+For example, if a hypertable is segmented by device ID, this is how the data will be arranged after compressed:

 ![Segmented hypertable](<../.gitbook/assets/image (181).png>)

 Unlike above, each compressed row has information about a single device ID.
 This can be particularly efficient on queries that use the segmentation column in the WHERE clause, because the decompression can happen after filtering.

-It's important to note that segmentation columns are not compressed.
+It's important to note that **segmentation columns are not compressed**.
 Instead, for each value of the segmentation column, a separate compressed row is created.

 ## Hypertable's Management

 With TimescaleDB plugin, the event types can be managed in a specific tab.
 This is pretty much like the event type management in other Live plugins.
-The difference is that each event type is mapped to a hypertable, and come additional features are included:
+The difference is that each event type is mapped to a hypertable, and come with some additional features are included, like compression management.

 ![Hypertable Management](<../.gitbook/assets/image (182).png>)

 ## Index Creation

 TimescaleDB plugin also supports index and multi index creation.
-They will be used to speed up queries:
+They will be used to speed up queries.

 ![Index Creation](<../.gitbook/assets/image (183).png>)